 - "I didn't know we were starting this yet."
 Be sure to clearly communicate the exact date you are 'going live' with TSheets, and acknowledge that the first two weeks will be a time of learning and creating good time-tracking habits.

 - "I don't want to use the app."
-Clarify that employees are required to use the app to record their work hours, submit their hours, and get paid.
-To incentivize employees to take a little more time to correctly record their hours, you might consider announcing a contest to reward the employee who has the least amount of edits needed on their timesheets.
+Clarify that team members are required to use the app to record their work hours, submit their hours, and get paid.
+To incentivize team members to take a little more time to correctly record their hours, you might consider announcing a contest to reward the team member who has the least amount of edits needed on their timesheets.